-By the time I decided it was “only” 5 stories high most of the damage had been done.
-I had been standing at the base for several minutes and watched as little humans were dropped in, looped over then shot out of the tube like wet bullets painted with smiles.
+By the time I decided it was “only” five stories high most of the damage had been done.
+I had been standing at the base for several minutes and watched as little humans were dropped in, looped over then shot out of the tube like fleshy wet bullets.
 It felt like a good idea, an opportunity to lasso in my age and replace it, for just a minute, with youthful exuberance.

 Cathy tried to steer my attention elsewhere.
 She reminded me about the time I spent hobbling around Navy Pier with chunks of elephant ears pasted down the front of my shirt because the swings that looked “harmless enough,” crippled my equilibrium.
-Deep down I knew she was right, but when a beautiful Siren calls, the temptation can be too much for a mere mortal such as myself to resist.
+Deep down I knew she was right, but when a beautiful Siren calls, the temptation to "Hulk out" with what little testosterone I have left, is far to hard to resist.
 The curves, the lines, the laughter… Ooh man, I knew it was not to be trusted.
-You know, there was a time (1997) when I thought I was some kind of low-grade superhero (outsmarted a rabid dog): Jim Noonan, born with the innate ability to steer clear of sketchy situations and the ulterior motives people tend to hide in casual tomfoolery.
-That was a top 5 summer.
+You know, there was a time (1997) when I thought I was some kind of low-grade superhero.
+I was at the top of my game, a small city bad-ass born with the innate ability to steer clear of sketchy situations and the ulterior motives people tend to hide in casual tomfoolery.
+That was a top three summer.
 Now, I approach life like a baby in a mid-life crisis.
 Common sense begs me to stay away, but an unreasonable amount of curiosity and fraudulent machismo often convinces me to follow the pretty woman who “Pssts” me down a dark alley.

 “It looks like fun right?
 I mean… it’s a slide, just a big wet slide.
 It’ll be fun - - Right?
 Right?!”
 I beg her to agree; she doesn’t say a word, only motions that she and the girls will be waiting for me at the Lazy Lagoon.
 As they walk away, my inner demons give way to battle once more.
 Pro.
 Con.
 Pro.
 Con.
 I can make the right decision.
 For the love of God, I have 38 years worth of experience on this Earth and I know, I KNOW, that if you’re wrestling with the idea of doing something for more than 30 seconds, odds are you should take a deep breath and walk away…WALK AWAY!!!
 The Lazy Lagoon looks nice, but it doesn’t look exciting, so I begin to climb.